Home/Supplements/Whey Protein Powder

 Instructions

 3. 3.
-Heat a non-stick skillet over medium heat and pour in the batter to form pancakes.
-Cook until bubbles form, then flip and cook until golden brown.
+Pour batter onto the skillet to form pancakes and cook until bubbles form, then flip and cook until golden brown.

 Savory Whey Protein Veggie Omelette